 Why not design a poster advertising what you are planning.
 You could distribute these by post or by internet or put one up in your house.
 Remember to make this bright, bold and persuasive.

 Why not design an invitation card, again which you could send through the post or post on social media.
 Remember to family and friends only.

-SET 99: WRITING A PLAYSCRIPT.
+WRITING A PLAYSCRIPT.
 Story telling can be done in a play.
 It is usually performed on a stage where actors act the story out.
 You will need to write the story in the form of a playscript.
 A play script is a piece of writing that is written especially for the stage.
-Within a play script, there will be characters, acts and those acts will be split into individual scenes that children can learn and act out with one another.
+Within a play script, there will be chapters called acts and those acts will be split into individual scenes that children can act out with one another.

 A playscript is all about the dialogue between the characters.
 It is set out in a unusual way.
 There are stage directions to help the actor how to say the words written or some that will help them to move around the stage carefully.

 Some stage directions describe the scene so that the stage can be set accurately.
 Even though there is lots of speech in a playscript inverted commas or speech marks are not used!
 There would be too many!
 You will need a list of the characters at the beginning.